adamlamee/adamlamee.github.io/about_me.md

 title: about me
 ---

-I'm an educator, physicist, data scientist, and industrial engineer.
-I spend most of my time advocating for students and teachers around Florida.
-If your organization does great things and needs a creative, supportive team member or project manager, send an email to adamlamee@gmail.com or download [my CV](./LaMee-CV.pdf).
+I'm an educator, physicist, data scientist, and industrial engineer who spends most of his time advocating for students and teachers.
+My focus areas include curriculum and pedagogy, large-scale K16 partnerships, and making coding accessible to every student by the time they graduate high school.
+If your organization does great things and could use a creative, supportive team member or project manager, send an email to adamlamee@gmail.com or download [my CV](./LaMee-CV.pdf).

 ## Teaching
 - Physics with active learning, supporting diversity & equity, K12 to undergraduate